rutum/rutum.github.io/_posts/2019-06-28-a-universe-from-nothing.md

 Einstein proposed a theory that space would curve in the presence of matter or energy.
 This lead us to believe that our universe can have three different geometries - open (continue to expand forever at a finite rate), closed (one day will re-collapse - reverse big bang) or flat (slowing down but never quite stopping).

-Determine the amount of dark matter will help us identify how the universe will end.
+Determining the amount of dark matter will help us identify how the universe will end.

 Einstein demonstrated that space acts like a lens - bending and magnifying light - just like lenses in reading glasses.
 This meant that if a bright object is located behind an intervening distribution of mass, light rays going out on various directions could bend around the intervening distribution and converge again - magnifying the original object and producing several copies of it - called lensing.